 To get the most out of this year, we thought to start off by giving you some productivity tips.
 Because let’s face it, starting back at work after a nice long holiday is not the easiest thing!
 At least for most people.
-So, here are 4 ways you can effectively boost your productivity in 2020 and help you remove that mental block.
+So, here are our top tips for improving business productivity 2020 and beyond to help you remove that mental block.

 All work should always start with a higher-level conversation about your goals and what you really want to achieve in life.
 And then, work backwards from there.

 Start with the BIG question.
 What do you really want for your life right now?
 What are your goals?

 For example – Would you like to achieve a greater level of excellence in your work?
 Do you want to be happier and more relaxed?
 Do you want your team to excel?

 Define your goals, then break them down into smaller units of measurement – monthly, weekly and daily.

 Monthly – One of the best tips for improving business productivity on a monthly basis is to sit down on the first day of the month and ask yourself, “What do I want for THIS MONTH.
 Based on where I am right now, what are the major goals that I need to work on this month – on myself, in my relationships, and in my career contributions.
 How do I need to show up?

 How do I need to develop those relationships?
 And what could I give and deliver this month?”

 Weekly – Each and every week, block out some time to focus on what is important to you.

 Ask yourself, “What are my weekly priorities and due dates?
 What are the important conversations I need to have?
 Am I scheduling some creative time for myself?”